The following section describes step number 4 of process deployment, as described in From Studio to the cloud.

-3.Uploading and applying the deployment package.
+3.Upload and apply the deployment package.

-4.Verifying the log and a successful deployment.
+4.Verify the log to confirm a successful deployment.

-6.Verifying your processes and service.
+6.Verify your processes and service.

 Follow the steps as detailed below.

-Enter your authorized credentials and click Login when done:
+Enter your authorized credentials and click Login:

 1.2.
-Go into your subscription by clicking on it:
+Click your subscription to open it:

 1.4.
 Locate your target environment.

-Note that testing environments are identified by the icon.
+Testing environments are identified by the icon.

-While production environments are identified by the icon.
+Production environments are identified by the icon.